 Lambert Heller started TIB's Open Science Lab in 2013.
-He led and supervised a number of succesful grant proposals with Deutsche Forschungsgemeinschaft (DFG), Federal Ministry of Education of Research, Federal Ministry of Health, and Leibniz Association.
+He led and supervised a number of successful grant proposals with Deutsche Forschungsgemeinschaft (DFG), Federal Ministry of Education of Research, Federal Ministry of Health, and Leibniz Association.
 He frequently gives invited talks all over the world, often invited by Goethe Institute, ICSTI, NFAIS and other professional organizations.
-Lambert is @Lambo on Twitter: https://twitter.com/Lambo.
+Lambert's private website: https://biblionik.org.

 Lambert's current main areas of interest: